 One thing to keep in mind-be careful handling wild mustang grapes.
 Since they are highly acidic and bitter, the juice can burn your hands and cause severe skin irritation.
 It won't cause a trip to the emergency room, but it's enough to drive you crazy!
 Just make sure to protect yourself by wearing rubber gloves when handling these wild grapes.

-Since it's not recommended to eat these grapes straight off the grapevine, there are plenty of other culinary uses for these dark purple beauties.
-Winemaking, jelly, grape juice, even baked into pies and cobblers.
-These recipes are typically sweetened with a good amount of sugar to cut down on the high acidity content from the grapes.
+Although these grapes are edible, it's not recommended to eat them straight off the grapevine.
+Fortunately, there are plenty of culinary uses for these dark purple beauties.
+Winemaking, cannning, jelly, grape juice, even baked into pies and cobblers.
+Mustang wine and other recipes are typically sweetened with a good amount of sugar to cut down on the high acidity content from the grapes.
 Fun fact, making mustang grape wine dates all the way back to the Civil War.
 Pretty cool, right?

 If you find yourself with an abundance of mustang grapes this summer, try out this mustang grape jelly recipe so you can enjoy this fruit throughout the year.